 Grannys are rockin their grey hair, wearing jeans, tennis shoes, boots, make-up, and wigs.
 I am not mad at that–I am one of them.

 Using the term Glamma in place of Granma, is not because women are trying to hold on to their youth so much, I think it is more of a state of mind.

 We know what age we are, but our minds says life, fun, beauty, wisdom, vitality, viability, love, health, and so much more.

 Classy grandmother’s are not trying to re-enact their 20s and 30s, we want to be the best we can be for us at our ages.

 The best advice I want to give is to just be yourself.
 It’s so simple.

-I pick my grand kids up from school everyday.
-There are many other grandads’s and grandma’s picking up their kids also.
+I pick my grand kids up from school every school day.
+There are many other grandad’s and grandma’s picking up their kids also.
 Not one time have I seen a grandmother dressed like the image that is etched in my mind of the typical Gran.

 Most are dressed age appropriate, and fashionable.
-So whether you want to be called Glam-ma, or Grandma, Nana, or whatever special name you were given for being a grandmother, it doesn’t matter.
+So whether you want to be called Glamma, or Granma, Nana, or whatever special name you were given for being a grandmother, it doesn’t matter.

 It’s what’s inside that makes the difference.
 However you choose to look on the outside, is OK, because it’s comfortable being yourself.